Code-Institute-Submissions/MS2_flappy_bird/README.md

 <h1>6.
 Credits</h1>

 #### Content
-- All content on the website is written by the developer, Juan Stelling.
 - All text within the game is original content.
 - The developer took inspiration of several tutorials.